-Destroyed lives, destroyed homes and destroyed infrastructure are the immediate consequences of Russia's invasion of Ukraine.
+Destroyed lives, destroyed homes and destroyed infrastructure are the immediate consequences of Russia's aggression in Ukraine.
 The war also imperils the world's economic recovery from the COVID-19 pandemic: inflation, food security, energy security and further supply-chain pressures are among the many challenges policy makers worldwide must tackle.
-As the global ramifications of the conflict begin to bite, the OECD is bringing together its latest insights, analysis and data to shed light on the policy challenges ahead.
+As the global ramifications of the invasion take hold, the OECD is bringing together its latest insights, analysis and data on the policy challenges ahead.

 The OECD Council, comprising the Organisation's 38 member countries, condemns Russia's large-scale aggression against Ukraine as a clear violation of international law and a serious threat to the rules-based international order.